smartcontractkit/documentation/.github/scripts/data/README.md

 1. Check out the repo
 1. Run `detect-data.sh check-data`
+1. Validate URLs if new data is found
 1. Commit and open a PR if new feeds are detected

 ## Maintenance